HumanCellAtlas/hca-jamboree-representative-genes/README.md

 # hca-jamboree-representative-genes

+The aim of the task is to come up with a strategy for selecting target genes for spatial transcriptomic measurements.
+Basic info about the task is given below.
+Please see the following [slides](https://docs.google.com/presentation/d/1wODQEw3ni53M5npjFuV8oe5PwgW2vJe-RVRZSBW8AMo/edit?usp=sharing) for the task introduction.

 ## Datasets:
 - Mouse scRNA-seq data from SC ([Zeisel et al. 2015](http://science.sciencemag.org/content/early/2015/02/18/science.aaa1934)),
 - Mouse Oligodendrocytes ([Marques et al. 2016](http://science.sciencemag.org/content/352/6291/1326))